f18-os/python-intro-Trdodson/shell/README.md

 requirements.
 All significant collaboration or guidance from external sources is clearly documented.
 These include:

-* p3-exec and p4-redirect; the shell seen here was built based on the structure of these programs, including the directory search and redirection of the output to a specific file.
+* p3-execv.py and p4-redirect.py; the shell seen here was built based on the structure of these demo programs provided by the instructor.
+Namely, the basic structure of the forked 'if-else' branches for parent and child processes.

-Further edits as warranted - more details soon.
+Further edits as warranted.